KentaYoshii/Raymarcher/README.md

 ## Soft Shadow

 - Optionally, you can redner a scene with **soft shadow**.
 The way it works is instead of shading the shadowed fragments uniformly, we vary the values based on how close the ray is to hitting an object.
 In other words, if the shadow ray was very close to hitting an object it will have a darker value.
+- The way we do this is for each fragment that we want to shade, we march a ray towards the light source $x$ times.
+If a ray intersects, then the darkness value is scaled based on the distance it marched from the original intersection point

 |            Hard Shadow             |            Soft Shadow             |
 | :--------------------------------: | :--------------------------------: |